 Where bankid is, in Gen2, one of the four values: epc, tid, user, or reserved.
-Length and offset are integer values in bits, specified as decimal, either decimal, or hexidecimal prefaced with x.
-The default offset value is 0
+Length and offset are integer values in bits, specified as decimal.
+The default offset value is 0.

 When referring to a symbolic name, the URI simply includes the name.